Luzifer/twitch-bot/wiki/Home.md

 channels:
   - mychannel

+# Enable HTTP server to control plugins / core functionality
+# if unset the server is not started, to change the bot must be restarted
+http_listen: "127.0.0.1:3000"

 # Allow moderators to hand out permits (if set to false only broadcaster can do this)
 permit_allow_moderator: true
 # How long to permit on !permit command